avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 since 2000 are thought to be lineages 'L3b' and 'L9' (`Hao et al 2023`).
 For example, these two non-epidemic lineages have caused several hundred cases of diarrhoeal illness in Hangzhou, China between 2001 and 2018 (`Hao et al 2023`_; Figure 11).
 Lineage L3b has also been linked to relatively small outbreaks of diarrhoeal illness in South Africa (`Smith et al 2021`_).
-Note that L3b and L9 correspond to lineages labelled MX-2 and ELA-3, respectively, in the tree above (they are just alternative names used for the same lineages).
+Note that L3b and L9 are alternative names for the lineages labelled MX-2 and ELA-3, respectively, in the tree in Figure 10 above
+(strictly speaking, MX-2 is a part of L3b and ELA-3 is a part of L9).

 .. _Hao et al 2023: https://pubmed.ncbi.nlm.nih.gov/37146742/